Tarokh-Yaghoubi/C/The Linux Programming Interface/FUNDAMENTALS.md

 ```

-	Signal is one of the IPC (Interprocess Communication) methods .
+	Signal is one of the IPC (Inter Process Communication) methods .
 	Signals are often described as "Software Interrupts" .
 The arrival of a signal informs a process that some event or exceptional condition has occured
 	There are various Types of Signals , Each of which identifies a different event or condition .
 Each signal type is identified by a different integer
 	Signals are Defined by a symbolic name of the form SIGxxxx .